 Morlocks and Eloi

 Well elects to feature the Morlocks and Eloi as the advanced physical and biological destination of man.
-While they serve as the major creatures that dominate Wells’s story, the Morlocks symbolize the poor working class and the dregs who do all labor for the Eloi, the rich but lazy and indolent upper class.
+While they serve as the major creatures that dominate Wells’s story, the Morlocks symbolize the poor working class and the dregs who do all labour for the Eloi, the rich but lazy and indolent upper class.

 How does the time machine work in HG Wells’s book?